 Some children may have medical conditions which will affect their ability to access education.
 The school have a responsibility under the Equality Act 2010 to make reasonable adjustments to ensure access to the National Curriculum.

-The Norton school has an Accessible Toilet facility next to the hall and West Chinnock School has an Accessible Toilet facility in the KS2 Elliot Block.
+The school has an Accessible Toilet facility next to the hall.

 The school has a specific 'Children with Medical Conditions' Policy on the school website.